Five Questions About Your Dialogue:

 In real life we like nice chats about nothing much, but in your writing there should be characters with different aims, both determined to achieve them.
 The result is conflict: the conflict drives your story, and that’s what keeps your reader turning the pages.

-Does it flow3 Does it Flow?
+3 Does it Flow?

-Dialogue tags (she saidhe replied) are useful, but soon get repetitive and boring.
+Dialogue tags (she said … he replied) are useful, but soon get repetitive and boring.
 Leave them out, as long as it’s clear who’s talking.
 And don’t use too many adverbs, as in Jim said angrily.
 If Jim says ‘I’ve had enough!’, get him to punch the wall.
 That will show your readers what he’s feeling, without you telling them.

 4 Is it Concise?